ayah825/cse15l-lab-reports/lab-report-5.md

 ![The fourth edstem post response](lab5pics/reply4.png)

 As you can see, in this completly not real situation, the student ended up figuring out their issue.
+I will adress some of the other things mentioned in the lab report now because I wanted the posts to be somewhat realistic.
 To elaborate on the fake TA's suggestion to check the `test-output.txt` file in the repository this shows the issue because that file contains the terminal output after a given command is run.
 Below are two screenshots of what the output is when we grade a full grade submission verses a file that fails some tests to illustrate the reason the code fails visualy.